Peggy Mitchell: 2013–2016

+Sharon calls Grant back to Walford, and he persuades Phil not to help Peggy.
+She tells them both she will not kill herself.
+After talking with Dot and settling old feuds with Sharon and Stacey, and having one last drink at the Queen Vic, Peggy begins hallucinating the smell of cigarette smoke; this eventually manifests into a vision of Pat.
+As the two reminisce about past memories, Peggy states she still wants to die by suicide, as she wants everyone to remember her as a strong woman, and not see her deteriorate and eventually die.
+Upon being reassured by Pat that she will not leave her side, Peggy then dies by suicide by taking an overdose of her pills.
+Phil is devastated to find her body, and a letter from her urges him to love himself as others love him.
+Peggy's funeral takes place on 4 July 2016.
+Phil is due to give a eulogy, but gets too emotional and rushes home.
+Sharon later calms him down by revealing that Peggy was the one who had Eric sent to prison when Phil was a child, not corrupt police officers as he was previously told, and that she did it to protect him.
+Phil later works up the courage to finish his eulogy to Peggy at the wake, and then returns to her grave at the church to finish his goodbyes to her, unaware that Grant has secretly left a rose at the grave.

 Reception

 Peggy has been described by the BBC as one of EastEnders' "most high-profile characters."
 Windsor has won several awards for her performance as Peggy.
 In 1999, she was named BBC Personality of the Year.
 She won Best Actress at the 1999 British Soap Awards, and was granted a Lifetime Achievement award in 2009.
 She also won a Lifetime Achievement award at the 2001 Inside Soap awards, and was named the UK's top soap matriarch in a 2009 Inside Soap poll.
 She also won the Soap Legend award at the 2009 TV Now Awards.
 Furthermore, Windsor was nominated for the Outstanding Serial Drama Performance award at the 2008 and 2009 National Television Awards, Best Soap Actress at the 2007 TV Now Awards, Best Actress at the 2009 British Soap Awards, and Best Actress at the 2009 Inside Soap awards.

 The character was viewed unfavourably by a proportion of viewers in 1996, when Peggy discovered that Mark Fowler (Todd Carty) was HIV positive and subsequently mounted a hate campaign against him.
 Windsor has since revealed that she was initially opposed to the storyline: